We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People must read the full ingredient list to make sure that they are not taking medicines that do not fit their symptoms or that may interfere with other medications they take.
 A pharmacist can help a person choose a safe product.

 In some countries, people can purchase codeine cough syrup without a prescription.
-Codeine does not help people with coughs caused by a cold virus.

 People should also avoid mixing different cough suppressants.
 Both dextromethorphan and codeine can cause drowsiness.
 The side effects of different cough medicines can combine and cause severe fatigue or even respiratory failure.